hetznercloud/cli/README.md

     brew install hcloud

-On debian 11 (bullseye) or later and Ubuntu 19.04 (disco) or later, you can install `hcloud-cli` via APT:
+On Debian 11 (bullseye) or later and Ubuntu 19.04 (disco) or later, you can install `hcloud-cli` via APT:

     sudo apt install hcloud-cli